dyazincahya/awesome-nativescript/README.md

 - [Google Maps](https://github.com/NativeScript/plugins/blob/main/packages/google-maps) - A plugin that allows you to use the Maps SDK to access Google Maps features.
 - [Google Maps Utils](https://github.com/NativeScript/plugins/blob/main/packages/google-maps-utils) - You can access the google maps utilities from the GoogleMaps object. _Requires google maps plugin @nativescript/google-maps_.
 - [Radar.io](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-radar-io) - Geofencing, maps, and geolocation compliance, all in a modern, cost-effective platform.
 Thousands of companies trust our APIs and SDKs to power location-based experiences across hundreds of millions of devices globally.
 - [UI Mapbox](https://github.com/nativescript-community/ui-mapbox) - Interactive, thoroughly customizable maps powered by vector tiles and OpenGL.
-Awesome native OpenGL-powered maps - by Mapbox
+Awesome native OpenGL-powered maps - by Mapbox.

 ### ML Plugins